spacemeshos/testnet-guide/guide/setup.md

 ---

 The second screen will let you choose between Standard or Hardware Wallet.
+Currently, Smapp does not support Hardware Wallets.
+This feature will be implemented in the future, but until then we highly recommend using SMCLI to generate the necessary keys for your ledger setup.

 ![](../images/v2.0/new_wallet_type.png)